-A $5 million gift to the university in 2011 from the Tagliabues provided need-based undergraduate scholarships; scholarships for student-athletes in both men’s and women’s sports programs; programmatic support for the campus LGBTQ (Lesbian, Gay, Bisexual, Transgender, Questioning) Resource Center; and strategic initiatives funding.
+A $5 million gift to the university in 2011 from the Tagliabues provided need-based undergraduate scholarships; scholarships for student-athletes in both men’s and women’s sports programs; programmatic support for the campus LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer and Questioning) Resource Center; and strategic initiatives funding.

 The couple also provided funding for the Paul J. (C’62) and Chandler M. Tagliabue Distinguished Professor in Interfaith Studies and Dialogue.